bsamodro/F5BS/API-Security/WAF-API-Security.md

 ---

 ### Test Waf Policy
-1. Click Access in "Client" node , choose WebShell
+1. Click Access under the Client node, then select WebShell.
+Keep this tab open until all lab procedures are completed.
 <img width="506" height="536" alt="Image" src="https://github.com/user-attachments/assets/6ad544fd-2eba-4058-9ce9-6986bc572f1a" />

 2. Log In using Ubuntu with this command